-(h) On or after July 1st of each year, the Department will identify all law enforcement officers who are deficient in maintenance training according to Department records and provide notification to the individual and the employing agency.
+(h) On or after July 1st of each year, the Department will identify all law enforcement officers who are deficient in maintenance training according to Department records.
+A Contested Case Notice of Intent to Suspend will be prepared and served on the law enforcement officer pursuant to ORS 181.662(c) and these rules.
+A copy of the Notice will be sent to the officer's employing agency.

-(A) Within 30 days of receipt of notification, the agency must notify the Department of the training status of any law enforcement officer identified as deficient by submitting a Form F-16 (Maintenance
+(A) All Contested Case Notices will be prepared in accordance with the applicable provisions of the Attorney General's Model Rules of Procedure adopted under OAR 259-005-0015.

-Training Log) to the Department identifying the maintenance training completed during the previous one (1) year reporting period.
+(B) A law enforcement officer who has been served with a Contested Case Notice of Intent to Suspend has 30 days from the date of mailing or personal service of the notice to notify the Department of the training status identified as deficient by submitting a Form F-16 (Maintenance Training Log) to the Department identifying the maintenance training completed during the previous one (1) year reporting period. or to file a written request for hearing with the Department.

-(B) Maintenance training hours reported to the Department on a Form F-16 will be used solely to verify completion of maintenance training requirements and will not be added to an officer's training record.
+C) Maintenance training hours reported to the Department on a Form F-16 will be used solely to verify completion of maintenance training requirements and will not be added to an officer's training record.